Lawrencium256/NODE_Hessian/calculating_hessians/mofd_hessian/float_64_approach/README.md

 *   Figure 11: `Sigmoid()` activation function, 2 dim latent space, 7 parameters, f(y^3)
 *   Figure 12: `ReLU()` activation function, 2 dim latent space, 7 parameters,f(y^3)

 Another important point to note is that plots 6,9,12 all use a `ReLU()` activation function and have a Hessian containing purely zeros.
-The reason for this is yet to be determined.
+The reason for this is likely to do with 'dead' neurons.